Learning a second language can give your the advantage in almost any situation!

 But how exactly does being bilingual make your brain function differently?
 Some scientists say that learning two or more languages helps your brain to exercise, which can boost its performance, sort of like how bodybuilders exercise to grow and tone their muscles.
 Isn’t that wonderful?
 Who wouldn’t want to have a powered-up brain?

-7. Being Bilingual Gives You an Everyday Advantage
+7. Being Bilingual Gives You Advantages as a Business Owner

 8. Being Bilingual Gives You an Advantage in Helping Others